kubedb/website/content/docs/platform/v2026.3.30/guides/database-management/database-usage-insight.md

 # Database Usage & Insights

-This guide explains how to use the **Overview**, **Insights**, and **Users** pages available on every database detail page in the AppsCode console.
+This guide explains how to use the **Overview**, **Insights**, and **Users** pages available on every database detail page in the platform console.
 These pages give you a live view of your database's connection details, performance metrics, query analytics, and access control bindings.

 ---